-Denver was required to ensure that all officers complied with both protestors' constitutional rights and Denver's use-of-force policies.

-146. After the killing of George Floyd, Denver publicly ratified the use of "less-lethal" force for crowd control at protests.57

-147. Denver decision makers have received ample notice that Officers in Denver were using "less-lethal" force against protesters to control and suppress demonstrations in the absence of any imminent threat to safety, including 150 complaints about the DPD in one 72-hour period,58 condemnation from City Council members,59 and widely publicized videos and firsthand accounts circulated through the local, state, and international press.60
+- 154. Moreover, the City is responsible for the actions of any non-DPD officers whose services were utilized during the period in which protests were ongoing.
+By utilizing those services, the City was required to ensure that all officers complied with both protestors' constitutional rights and the City's use-of-force policies. - 155.
+After the killing of George Floyd, the City publicly ratified the use of "less-lethal" force for crowd control at protests.57 - 156.
+The City decision makers have received ample notice that Officers in Denver were using "less-lethal" force against protesters to control and suppress demonstrations in the absence of any imminent threat to safety, including 150 complaints about the DPD in one 72-hour period,58 condemnation from City Council members,59 and widely publicized videos and firsthand accounts circulated through the local, state, and international press.60